Neem (Azadirachta indica)

 But it does have side effects too, though neem is considered at the direct blessing from God there are some adverse side effects also.
 The medicine should always be taken when needed extending its time or exceeding its dosage or regular use can be very dangerous.

 There is no true evidence of what side effects or bad effects but Ayurveda suggest having it in need only.

 Leaves are consumed directly in raw form.
 People who can tolerate their bitterness can eat it directly.
 It benefits in regulating blood sugar level, improves digestion, detoxifies the blood, treats face acne, and pimples if it is due to stomach problems.

 Its stem is not consumed but is used to brighten our teeth.
 Take a slightly green stem and start chewing it until all its juices are excreted.

 Its oil is excreted from its seeds and fruits, it can be used for treating fungal infections and bacterial infections on the scalp and our skin.

 Acne and pimples because of bacteria and fungus can be treated by its oil.

 If you have dandruff and want to go all-natural for its removal you can use neem oil.

-Neem bears small berry-like fruits which are sweet in taste. it is also eaten directly in raw form.
-Just pick some red color berries like the fruit of neem and wash it before consuming.
+Neem bears small berry-like fruits that are sweet in taste. it is also eaten directly in raw form.
+Just pick some red color berries like the fruit of neem and wash it before consuming it.